-MPS's actuarial report provides a measure of this looming burden-the annual required contribution (ARC)-for comparison with actual payments.
-The ARC includes two amounts: the cost of pre-funding future retiree health benefits earned in the current year and the annual cost of gradually paying down the unfunded liability that had been accumulated in previous years.42 MPS is required to disclose this calculation by current accounting rules, but is not required to actually pay it.
+MPS's actuarial report provides a measure of this looming burden-the Annual Required Contribution (ARC)-for comparison with actual payments.
+The ARC includes two amounts: the cost of pre-funding future retiree health benefits earned in the current year and the annual cost of gradually paying down the unfunded liability that had been accumulated in previous years.
+APS is required to disclose this calculation by current accounting rules, but is not required to actually pay it.
 As Figure 3 shows, the FY12 ARC was \$1,428 per pupil (the solid red line), and is projected to reach \$1,992 (adjusted for inflation) by FY20-almost double the pay-go contribution.
-The widening gap between the solid red and yellow curves illustrates the cost of delaying the switch from pay-go funding to actuarial funding.43
+The widening gap between the solid red and blue curves illustrates the cost of delaying the switch from pay-go funding to actuarial funding.